 Limits of Confidentiality: When there is an immediate threat of harm to you or others, our counselors are required by law to report this.
 When a minor, elderly person, or someone otherwise incapacitated is being abused, our counselors are also required by law to report this.

-Spring 2021 Drop-in Consultation Hours
+Summer 2021 Drop-in Consultation Hours

 Please select a link to join a Drop-in Consultation Zoom Meeting.